Andre601/mkdocs-template/README.md

 For more information, please check out their website.

+## Dependabot
+The repository contains a `dependabot.yml` file inside the `.github` folder which allows automatic updates through GitHub's Dependabot.
+It is configured to target both Python dependencies (inside the `requirements.txt`) and GitHub Actions dependencies, to make sure bot are updated accordingly.

+Note that it is configured by default to add the `Type: Update (Dependency)` label and also the `Target: Python (pip)` label for Python and `Target: GitHub Actions` label for GitHub Actions Dependencies.
+Those labels don't exist by default so you have to either create them, or alter the ones in the dependabot.yml (You can also just remove the `labels` sections).

 ## Troubleshooting
 > **The deploy action gives me an error when deploying.
 What is the issue?**